imgag/ngs-bits/doc/GSvar/sample_quality_control.md

 ### Acessing quality by NGS QC metrics

-The sample information dialog shows the main quality metrics from the NGSD:
+The sample details dock widget shows the main quality metrics from the NGSD:

 * number of reads
+* average insert size
 * average depth on the target region
 * percentage of target region covered at least 20x
-* average insert size
+* number of variants
+* percentage of known variants
 * average deviation from expected allele frequency (0.0, 0.5 or 1.0)
 * KASP result (sample identity check)
 * quality annotation from the NGSD (processed sample)